Hong Kong media tycoon Jimmy Lai ordered back to jail

 More than 1,000 of his tweets and a number of media interviews he gave have been examined by the prosecution.

-Lai was the first defendant charged under the security law to be granted bail, but prosecutors rushed to the top court for an urgent hearing applying for leave to appeal the decision.
+Lai was the first defendant charged under the security law to be granted bail, but prosecutors rushed to the top court to apply for an appeal.

+Prosecutor Anthony Chau argued that bail should not be considered in national security cases and likened the seriousness of national security offences to murder and treason.

+"Normally in this kind of grave offence, the court cannot grant bail," Chau said in court.

-China's top party mouthpiece People's Daily had criticised the bail decision for "damaging Hong Kong's rule of law".
+China's top party mouthpiece People's Daily had criticised the bail decision and threatened that Lai could be extradited to mainland China for trial.

 Lai also faces separate charges of fraud and joining unlawful assemblies during the massive, often violent, pro-democracy protests of 2019.